Wanted sa Radyo: History

-Wanted sa Radyo first aired on DZXL-AM from 1994 to 2011.
-It transferred to the newly-launched Radyo5 92.3 News FM in 2011, while retaining Raffy Tulfo and Niña Taduran as its hosts with the same airtime from 2:00 pm to 4:00 pm.
+Wanted sa Radyo first aired on DZXL-AM from 1994 to 2010.
+It transferred to the newly-launched Radyo5 92.3 News FM (later True FM) in 2010, while retaining Raffy Tulfo and Niña Taduran as its hosts with the same airtime from 2:00 p.m. to 4:00 p.m.

-Its television simulcast began on February 21, 2011 with the launch of AksyonTV.
-From January to May 2012, the show used to temporarily air for one hour from 12:30 pm to 1:30 pm whenever Radyo5 and AksyonTV aired the News5 coverage of the impeachment trial of then-Chief Justice Renato Corona at 1:30 pm onwards.
+Its television simulcast began on February 21, 2011, on AksyonTV, which was launched on the same day.
+From January to May 29, 2012, the show used to temporarily air for one hour from 12:30 p.m. to 1:30 p.m. whenever Radyo5 and AksyonTV aired the News5 coverage of the impeachment trial of then-Chief Justice Renato Corona at 1:30 p.m. onwards.
 On December 23, 2013, the Radyo5 studios used by the show moved from the TV5 Studio Complex in Novaliches, Quezon City to TV5 Media Center in Mandaluyong.

-On October 15, 2018, Niña Taduran left the show to run for party-list representative for ACT-CIS in 2019.
+On October 15, 2018, Niña Taduran left the show to run for party-list representative for ACT-CIS Partylist in 2019.
 She was replaced by Sharee Roman.
-The TV simulcast was carried over to One PH in January 2019, when AksyonTV was rebranded as 5 Plus.
+The TV simulcast was carried over to One PH on January 12, 2019, when AksyonTV was rebranded as 5 Plus.

 From October 18, 2021, the show moved from TV5 Media Center to its new studio at the Raffy Tulfo Action Center in Quezon City and it went online-only where it is exclusively livestreamed on "Raffy Tulfo in Action" YouTube channel.
 Replay episodes were being aired until October 20, 2021, on their regular timeslot on Radyo5 92.3 News FM and One PH before live broadcasts resumed on the next day.
 An online-only hour-long extended edition of the show was also launched on the same day.